xola/octo-core-spec/README.md

 # Independent Connectivity Forum

-This project includes an independently-developed API specification for facilitating communcation between partners, SLA guidelines, as well as templates and validation tools for implementing the API.
+This project includes an independently-developed API specification for facilitating communication between partners, SLA guidelines, as well as templates and validation tools for implementing the API.

+To run the documentation locally, clone the repository and run `npm start`.

 ## API Structure